Concepts in Community Living is proud to manage the following communities.

 How do I visit with my loved one?

-In Oregon, for counties that are beginning to open, CMS have issued recent guidance allowing for the possibility of limited structured outdoor visitation utilizing best practices for physical distancing.
 Check with the director at your community to find out if your county is at the phase to offer limited structured outdoor visitation and if the community has an approved plan and protocol for outdoor visitation.
 If the community has suspected or confirmed Covid-19 cases, outdoor visitation will not be permitted.
-Where outdoor visitation has been approved, in addition to other community specific protocol, which may include specified visiting hours, strict adherence shall be paid to logging all visitors, symptom and risk screening, face masking, hand washing, and 6-foot physical distance, and no food shall be consumed.
-In addition, visits are limited to two visitors per resident at any one time, shall be by appointment only, and shall be monitored to ensure protocol is being followed.
+Where outdoor visitation has been approved, in addition to other community specific protocol, which may include specified visiting hours, strict adherence shall be paid to logging all visitors, symptom and risk screening, face masking, hand washing, and 6-foot physical distance, and no food shall be consumed on the visit.
+In addition, visits are limited to two visitors per resident at any one time, shall be by appointment only, and shall be monitored to ensure safety protocol is being followed.

 In addition, we encourage our family and friends to stay connected thru phone calls, sending e-mail, sending letter mail and packages, we are happy to facilitate a virtual connection with your loved one.
 Using Skype, Face Time, Zoom, or Google Hangouts we can connect you with your loved one through live video so that you can see your loved one and stay in close contact.
 Call our Life Enrichment Coordinator to arrange your virtual video visit.
 If your loved one does not yet have a tablet, iPad, iPhone or laptop, we can facilitate access to one.
 However, if your loved one does not yet own their own personal device, we highly recommend purchasing one for them.
 In addition to keeping in touch through video, email, or phone calls, residents enjoy connecting to online enrichment and exercise classes, too.